OliverStone01/Studying-SecurityPlus/Flashcards-&-Questions/Module-1.md

 <details>
   <summary>11.
 What are the 4 types of motion detection?</summary>
-  - Infrared sensors, pressure sensors, microwave sensors, and ultrasonic
+  - Infrared sensors, pressure sensors, microwave sensors, and ultrasonic.
 </details>